MathHubInfo/Frontend/README.md

 * `GLOSSARY_URL` -- The URL to retrieve glossary items from.
 If omitted, defaults to the glossary.json file under mocks.
 * `TRANSLATION_URL` -- The URL to translate text with.
 If omitted, translation is disabled.
 * `UPSTREAM_BASE_URL` -- Server Side only (see below).
 Prefix for all requests sent to the upstream server.
-* `RUNTIME_CONFIG_URL` -- If set to a non-empty string, load runtime configuration variables from the given url.

-#### Runtime Environment Variables

-Runtime variables are configuration variables that are loaded lazily at runtime using Ajax.

-Currently there are no runtime environment variables.

 ### Testing